csu-cs/csci-235/docs/notes/01-getting-started.md

 3. Type `Settings (JSON)` in the textbox and click on the dropdown as shown here.
     ![](/images/setup/vscode-settings.png)
 4. On the left, you see all of the default settings.
 On the right, you can add your own.
-5. Add these two settings as described in the video from last week.
+5. Add these two settings.
+You can replace the existing values or add these fore the existing values (inside the curly brackets).

 	```json
 	{